kobe6661/vagrant_mysql_drbd_pacemaker/README.md

-vagrant_grizzly_install
+vagrant_mysql_drbd_pacemaker
 =======================

-This Vagrant script installs OpenStack Grizzly in a single-node environment using Vagrant, Puppet and Virtualbox.
+This Vagrant script installs 2 VM nodes using Vagrant, Puppet and Virtualbox.
+Both nodes operate a MySQL server on a redundant DRBD device.
+The MySQL server is reached on a virtual IP which is shared between nodes.
+When a MySQL node fails, Pacemaker switches control flow to the other node and organizes failover tasks.

 Prerequisites
 =======================